HITS-MCM/gromacs-ramd/docs/user-guide/mdp-options.rst

    ligand does not interact with the protein, has a negligible contribution to the observed dissociation time.

-.. mdp:: ramd-receptor
+.. mdp:: ramd-group1-receptor

    (Protein)

-.. mdp:: ramd-ligand
+.. mdp:: ramd-group1-ligand

    (INH)